 Creating new pipelines for dialogue, cinematic audio, and haptics implementation in Wwise

-Setting tech priorities and forming roadmaps with our audio programmer
+Setting tech priorities and forming roadmaps with the audio programmer

 Shadow of War was the followup to Shadow of Mordor.
-Being a sequel, our audio goals with this game were simple: make everything bigger and more epic!
-The enemies were bigger, the world was bigger, and we had large-scale battles with the Fort Assault missions.
+Being a sequel, our audio goals with this game were simple: make everything bigger and more epic.
+The enemies were bigger and the world was bigger.

 Responsibilities as Senior Sound Designer: